Lalbhai Dalpatbhai Museum Ahmedabad Entry Fee

 Lalbhai Dalpatbhai Museum is located within the premises of the L.D.
 Institute of Indology near Gujarat University in Navrangpura.
 The former capital of Gujarat is easily accessible through rail, air and road.
 Kalupur Railway Station is the major station that has several trains connecting Ahmedabad to different parts of the country.
 L.D museum lies at a short distance of 7 km from the Museum.

 Local buses (either BRTS or AMTS), cabs, taxi, or auto rickshaw can be boarded from the railway station, bus stand or airport to reach Lalbhai Dalpatbhai Museum.
-Tourists travelling through BRTS bus need to get down at the University Bus Stop and those travelling through the AMTS bus, need to get down at PWd Workshop or Gujarat University GSRTC bus stop.
+Tourists travelling through BRTS bus need to get down at the University Bus Stop and those travelling through the AMTS bus need to get down at PWd Workshop or Gujarat University GSRTC bus stop.
+For a hassle free commutation, you can book a private cab from top car rental companies in Ahmedabad and visit all the popular tourist attractions of Ahmedabad.

 Entry Fees and Timings of Lalbhai Dalpatbhai Museum